RujulPawar/Assistant-Management-API/README.md

 ```
 A **localhost URL** (e.g., `http://127.0.0.1:5000`) will be displayed.

-## How to Test in Postman
-Install "HirademyAssignment.postman_collection.json" file.
-Open and click on import in Postman and select the json file you installed.
-Copy and paste the url that you got when you run the Backend.py file.
-Add following endpoints for the specified requests :

-GET - '/assistant/1' (This will retrieve the assistant details based on id.
-Here, id=1, change accordingly)

-POST - '/assistant' (This will create a new assistant.
-Json file includes a request body, make changes as per the assistant you want to add.
-Here, id=1, change accordingly)

-PUT - '/assistant/1' (This will update the assistant details based on id.
-Json file includes a request body, make changes that you want to update.
-Here, id=1, change accordingly)

-DELETE - '/assistant/1' (This will delete the assistant details based on id.
-Here, id=1, change accordingly)

 ## 🛠️ **How to Test the API in Postman**

 **1️⃣ Import the Postman Collection**